State v. J.A. – First Degree Rape

 You also, generally, are limited to using reasonable force in the absence of a Stand Your Ground law similar to that in North Carolina.
 You cannot respond with deadly force when you have been punched with a fist, for example.
 Exchanging blow for blow has typically been a justifiable use of force in self-defense, but using deadly force to respond to non-deadly force has not.

 Stand your ground laws remove the duty to retreat and generally allow for the use of deadly force under reasonable circumstances.
 You do not have to try to get away before reacting to a threat with reasonable, and sometimes deadly, force.

 In the wake of the Martin/Zimmerman criminal saga, the North Carolina legislature is considering eliminating the stand your ground law in this state.
-Entitled the “Gun Safety Act,” a proposed bill in the 2013 session seeks to completely remove the right to defend yourself from another using deadly force in your home, your car, your workplace or other place in which you are legally present.
+Entitled the “Gun Safety Act,” a proposed bill in the 2013 session seeks to completely remove the right to defend yourself from another using deadly force in your home, your car, your workplace, or other places in which you are legally present.

 The bill also seeks to change laws related to the storage of firearms and concealed-carry weapons permits.

-Convincing a prosecutor, judge or jury that you acted in self defense should be left in the hands of an experienced defense attorney.
+Convincing a prosecutor, judge, or jury that you acted in self-defense should be left in the hands of an experienced Raleigh criminal defense attorney.

 State v.
 B.S.: Not Guilty Verdict in First Degree Murder Case.

 In this case, our client was charged with First Degree Murder in connection with a “drive-by” shooting that occurred in Charlotte, NC.
 The State’s evidence included GPS ankle monitoring data linking our client was at the scene of the crime and evidence that our client confessed to an inmate while in jail.
 Nonetheless, we convinced a jury to unanimously find our client Not Guilty.
 He was released from jail the same day.

 State v.
 S.G.: First Degree Murder Charge Dismissed.